 Other Streaming Companies to Invest in

-Unfortunately, you cannot directly invest in Hulu.
-However, you can invest in Disney stock if you want to indirectly invest into Hulu.
+Unfortunately, you cannot directly invest in Hulu; however, you can invest in Comcast or Disney stock if you want to indirectly invest in the company.

-However, if Disney does not seem like your thing, then here are some other streaming stocks that have good potential in the near future.
+If you don’t want to invest in Comcast or Disney stock, then here are some other streaming stocks that have good potential in the near future.

 Comcast (NASDAQ: CMSA)

 Comcast is the minority shareholder in Hulu and owns 33% of the common stock.
-So, if you want to invest in Hulu, you can do so through Comcast.
+So, if you want to invest in Hulu, you can indirectly through Comcast.

 Comcast is also excellent dividend stock and reported consistent dividend growth for the past 9 years.